 But it feels great in your hands and delivers the goods at the range.

 I'm really fond of the balance and handling of this gun, as it provides you with confidence when you shoot it.
-Not only that, but it's easily one of the best 380 pistols you can buy for concealed carry.
+Not only that, but it's easily one of the best 380 pistols you can buy as far as concealed carry pistols go.
 As such, it's very pocket-friendly and its mechanics are all in the right place.

 The grip safety feels natural and responsive, and the trigger pull is inviting.
 Guns like this deserve acclaim, and I'm happy to recommend them to you.
 Thanks to pocket pistols like the Sig Sauer P238, you can trust that you can have a reliable companion in your pocket to keep the bad guys at bay if the situation calls for it.